Itching can be very uncomfortable. It is one of the most common reasons people see doctors who specialize in skin disorders (dermatologists).

 Abdominal pain or a yellowish discoloration of the skin and eyes (jaundice Jaundice in Adults In jaundice, the skin and whites of the eyes look yellow.
 Jaundice occurs when there is too much bilirubin (a yellow pigment) in the blood—a condition called hyperbilirubinemia.
 (See also Overview... read more ) may indicate a gallbladder or liver disorder.

 Excessive thirst, abnormally frequent urination, and weight loss may indicate diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more .
+Symptoms of diabetes may... read more .

 When to see a doctor